dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 33 Phase 2q: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation

+- Update part 34 Phase 2r: Implemenation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment).